 Amber King leads up this review and has over seven years of experience reviewing many different types of gear, including household items and outdoor apparel.
-As a past retail manager, working for Patagonia in Telluride, Colorado, she knows what goes into a quality clothes hanger having seen many that simply don't stack up when being used in the store.
+As a past retail manager working for Patagonia in Telluride, Colorado, she knows what goes into a quality clothes hanger, having seen many that simply don't stack up when being used in the store.
 In addition to her experience in the industry and as a total gear nerd, she's a science teacher.
 She has years of experience creating comparative and hands-on tests to determine true performance differences.
 Not to mention, she's been hanging her own clothing for over 30 years.
 We also consult with other clothing experts in the field to see where they think the best uses lie.

 Analysis and Test Results

-Of general use clothes hangers, wooden hangers like the Proman Natural Wood Kaskade and Zober Wooden do the best when it comes to stability.
+For general use clothes hangers, wooden hangers like the Proman Natural Wood Kaskade and Zober Wooden do the best when it comes to stability.
 This is because of the full wooden construction, long length of the arms, and thicker arm construction that'll easily hold a suit or a solid pair of slacks.
 Both are alike in construction, each with a lower rung that isn't nearly as stable as the upper arm.
-While they could both take a heavy pair of extra-large jeans, we did note a little flex in the lower run.
+While they could both take a heavy pair of extra-large jeans, we did note a little flex in the lower rung.
 The upper arms, however, are bomber.

 Ease of Use